 Autism Therapy Center in Warsaw Indiana

-A quality intensive center based ABA therapy provider, Lighthouse is the only Michiana center that is operated by an award winning management team.
-Gregg and Sandy Maggioli bring almost a decade of experience operating an Autism center to LAC.
-They are also parents of a child who has Autism.
-Together they founded and opened Lighthouse Autism Center.
-To provide hope for every child, every family.
+A quality, intensive, center-based ABA therapy provider, Lighthouse is the only Michiana center that is operated by an award-winning management team.
+Gregg and Sandy Maggioli bring almost a decade of experience operating an Autism center to Lighthouse Autism Center in Warsaw, IN.
+They are also parents of a child who has autism.
+Together they founded and opened Lighthouse Autism Center to provide quality ABA therapy in the Warsaw community.

 We've Been Where You Are

 Owned and Operated by Parents of a Child with Autism

 The founders of Lighthouse Autism Center, Gregg and Sandy Maggioli, have a son named Victor, who was diagnosed with autism in 2003.
 They understand the struggle that you go through as a parent when you are told that your child has autism.